Gromeu2000/Research-Project-Gerard-Romeu/docs/README.md

 quests, and missions to slowly level up before taking on the actual next challenge that lies ahead.
 And what began as a gaming term has become an everyday saying.

-The concept of grinding in video games has remained largely the same, but the ways it’s employed by developers can make or break a game.

 ![](https://lolfinity.com/wp-content/uploads/2018/12/Grind1_587-288x300.jpg)